xingyinggg/OnZ/OnZ_frontend/README.md

 ```
 git clone https://github.com/xingyinggg/OnZ.git
 ```

 ```
 cd OnZ
 ```

 **Install Dependencies**:

 ```
 yarn install
 ```

 **Start the App**:

 ```
 yarn expo start
 ```

+**Deployment**:

+Please type in ipconfig on your terminal to get your IPv4 and change the IP address respectively on all relevant screens.

 **Debugging**: